-Students that have met the requirements for advancement to candidacy and wish to advance for fall 2020 semester must have all paperwork submitted to the office of Graduate Academic Affairs no later than Friday, December 4, 2020.
+Students that have met the requirements for advancement to candidacy and wish to advance for summer 2021 semester must have all paperwork submitted to the office of Graduate Academic Affairs no later than Wednesday, August 4, 2021.

-Students that meet the requirements for advancement to candidacy for spring 2021, must have all paperwork submitted to the office of Graduate Academic Affairs no later than Friday, January 8, 2021.
+Students that meet the requirements for advancement to candidacy for fall 2021, must have all paperwork submitted to the office of Graduate Academic Affairs no later than Tuesday, August 10, 2021.